 The Congregate Meals Program provides vouchers to residents 60 years and older who may be at risk for isolation, depression and/or malnutrition.
-Lincoln County Senior Services contracts with 5 local restaurants to provide voucher clients will a balanced meal that has been approved by a Registered Dietician.
-Four (4) of these sites are in Lincolnton and one (1) is in Denver.
+Lincoln County Senior Services contracts with 4 local restaurants to provide voucher clients well a balanced meal that has been approved by a Registered Dietician.
+Three (3) of these sites are in Lincolnton and one (1) is in Denver.
 Having access to a well-balanced and proportional meal helps older adults maintain adequate nutrition and physical functioning.
-This program also provides nutrition education, screening and often is the first step towards utilizing other services.
+This program also provides nutrition education, socialization and is often the first step towards utilizing other services.
 This program provides not only an opportunity for a senior to get a meal but also allows them to have fellowship and socialize with others.
-Currently we have 111 Lincoln County seniors on the Nutrition voucher program.
+Currently we have 108 Lincoln County seniors on the Nutrition voucher program.